 Red and Green chocolate candy: red and green chocolate candy adds a lovely festive feel to this rocky road.
 I used red and green M&Ms but you can use whatever festive colored candy you like.

-How to make Christmas Rocky Road
+How to make Gingerbread Rocky Road

 See the full recipe card at the end of the post for ingredient amounts and instructions.